santipensotti/rocAlution/docs/how-to/extending-rocALUTION.rst

   {
       // Place some asserts to verify sanity of input data

-      // Our algorithm works only for squared metrices assert(this->nrow_ == this->ncol_);
+      // Our algorithm works only for squared matrices assert(this->nrow_ == this->ncol_);
       assert(this->nnz_ > 0);